Scientific-Python-Translations/scientific-python-translations.github.io/content/docs.md

 ### Setting up Crowdin

 Create a Crowdin project for your repository and turn on synchronization between Crowdin and your source repo.
-If you planning on using the [Scientific Python Crowdin workspace](https://scientific-python.crowdin.com/), please reach out to the
+If you are planning on using the [Scientific Python Crowdin workspace](https://scientific-python.crowdin.com/), please reach out to the
 [Scientific Python translations team on discord](https://discord.com/invite/vur45CbwMz)